solita/solita.github.com/_posts/2017-11-21-Installing-Jenkins-with-PowerShell-DSC.md

 ## Installing custom made stuff

 We have something in our GitHub repositories that we would like to use with Jenkins.
 Those are marvelous libraries jmeter-perfotrator and powershell-zap.
-We can fetch the git repository directly into Jenkins server and whatever what is there with the help of just installed git client.
+We can fetch files from a git repository directly into Jenkins server with the help of the git client we just installed.
 Here is an example resource for that.

 ```powershell
 # Install powershell-zap module